microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 ## Class Heritage

-Like other langauges with object-oriented features, classes in JavaScript can inherit from base classes.
+Like other languages with object-oriented features, classes in JavaScript can inherit from base classes.

 ### `implements` Clauses